RILEY CARS, AS OLD AS THE INDUSTRY AS MODERN AS THE HOUR

 Front :- 1946 - 1954 Riley RM 1 1/2 litre, Summary rear text :- All RM's had a traditional grille and headlights protruding from valances between wings and bonnet.
 This RME has running boards and rear wheels partially enclosed.

-Front :- 1961 - 1969 Riley Elf, Summary rear text :- Concealed door hinges, push-button door handles and windows identify this car as a MKIII Elf.
+Summary rear text :- Concealed door hinges, push-button door handles and windows identify this car as a MKIII Elf.
 Extended boot added 10in (26cm) to overall length.

 Below - 2 cards from this series of British Cars of the 50's & 60's